osman-1002/GraphRNN/README.md

 * [Kronecker graph model](https://cs.stanford.edu/~jure/pubs/kronecker-jmlr10.pdf) is implemented in the SNAP software, which can be found in `https://github.com/snap-stanford/snap/tree/master/examples/krongen` (for generating Kronecker graphs), and `https://github.com/snap-stanford/snap/tree/master/examples/kronfit` (for learning parameters for the model).
 * MMSB is implemented using the EDWARD library (http://edwardlib.org/), and is located in `baselines`.
-* We implemented the DeepGMG model based on the instructions of their [paper](https://arxiv.org/abs/1803.03324) in `main_DeepGMG.py`.
+* the DeepGMG model was implemented based on the instructions of their [paper](https://arxiv.org/abs/1803.03324) in `main_DeepGMG.py`.
-* We implemented the GraphVAE model based on the instructions of their [paper](https://arxiv.org/abs/1802.03480) in `baselines/graphvae`.
+* the GraphVAE model was implemented based on the instructions of their [paper](https://arxiv.org/abs/1802.03480) in `baselines/graphvae`.

 Parameter setting:
 To adjust the hyper-parameter and input arguments to the model, modify the fields of `args.py`